fizker/js-ajax/readme.md

 - IE v.
 9
 - IE v.
 8

+It requires an ES6 compatible `Promise` implementation.
+You can shim this with either `es6-shim` or `es6-promise`.
+The `Promise` should be available in global scope.

 Note for IE8 and below: You need to supply a shim for Function.prototype.bind.

 It does not work in IE7 or below out of the box when receiving `application/json`,